 - Dismiss the complaint after determining that it is frivolous, fails to allege a violation of the whistleblower protection law, or has already been addressed in another judicial or administrative proceeding initiated by the complainant.

 The Administrator will review any report OIG submits and determine whether there is sufficient basis to conclude that the contractor or subcontractor has subjected the employee to a prohibited reprisal.
 The Administrator will issue an order within 30 days of receipt of the report, either denying relief or directing one or more of the following corrective actions:

 - Order the contractor or subcontractor to take affirmative action to abate the reprisal.

 - Order the contractor or subcontractor to reinstate the complainant to the position held before the reprisal, providing compensatory damages (including back pay) and employment benefits, and otherwise meeting the terms and conditions of employment that would apply if the reprisal had not been taken.

 - Order the contractor or subcontractor to pay the complainant an amount equal to the aggregate amount of all costs and expenses (including attorneys’ fees and expert witnesses’ fees) that the Administrator determines were reasonably incurred by the complainant for, or in connection with, bringing the complaint, as determined by the Administrator.

-If the Administrator denies relief or if no action has been taken within 210 days of receipt of the complaint (or 30 days following expiration of any extension agreed to between OIG and the complainant), the complainant may bring an action in an appropriate U.S. district court against his or her employer as described under 41 U.S.C. section 4712.
+If the Administrator denies relief or if no action has been taken within 210 days of receipt of the complaint (or 30 days following expiration of any extension agreed to between OIG and the complainant), the complainant may bring an action in an appropriate U.S. district court against his or her employer as described under 41 U.S.C. § 4712.

-If the Administrator orders a corrective action and the contractor or subcontractor fails to comply, the Administrator will file an action for enforcement in the appropriate U.S. district court.
+If the Administrator orders a corrective action and the contractor or subcontractor fails to comply, the Administrator can file an action for enforcement in the appropriate U.S. district court.
 The complainant may also file or join such an action seeking enforcement of an order.